Technologicat/pydialect/README.md

   - [**Pytkell**: Python with automatic currying and lazy functions](pytkell/)
   - [**LisThEll**: it's not Lisp, it's not Python, it's not Haskell](listhell/)

+Lispython aims at production quality; the others are intended just as examples.

 ### Why dialects?